 'Are you okay, Rowena?
 What has happened?'
 He spoke loudly, though the rumbling of thunder was quieting.
 His attentions turned from me to Dove Cottage as it was ablaze.
 Fire could be seen in the downstairs window, and smoke piled out from the windows on the topmost floor.
 I glanced upwards to the window I descended from, and saw Lilianna staring back at me.
 Winston did not acknowledge the figure, for he may not have been able to see her.

-'May I explain a warmer, more suitable place, Mr. Croft?'
+'May I explain in a warmer, more suitable place, Mr. Croft?'
 My voice was tired as I felt I neared death.
 He nodded in response, and he allowed me to journey to his home while he waited for help to extinguish the fire that promised destruction to the historical cottage.

 It came as some disappointment when I awoke, my health replenished and my strength gradually restored.
 Winston had hesitated to stir me from slumber, to awake me from peace.
 But his face displayed a solemn smile, and whatever news he had for me, was either going to comfort or dishearten me.